MICA-MNI/BrainSpace/docs/pages/matlab_doc/examples/tutorial_3_null_models.rst

     MEM = compute_mem(surf_lh,'n_ring',n_ring,'mask',~temporal_mask_lh);

 Using the Moran eigenvectors we can now compute the randomized data.
-As the computationally intensive portion of MSR is mostly in :ref:`compute_mem`, we can push the number of permutations a bit further.
+As the computationally intensive portion of MSR is mostly in :ref:`compute_mem_matlab`, we can push the number of permutations a bit further.

 .. code-block:: matlab